Communicating Ugandan Style

 - Bazungu: Is the plural of Muzungu.
 Whites, Westerners.

-- Mudagavu: If you hear that, it is are a reference to an African person.
+- Mudagavu: If you hear that, it references an African person.

-- Askari: Is a guard, and most anyone trying to protect something of value has one.
+- Askari: He is a guard, and most anyone trying to protect something of value has one.
 Most hotels have armed ones.

 - Banda: If you see that somewhere, it references a hut or cabin-like structure.